Ding Henggao: Biography

 Ding was born in Nanjing, Jiangsu, on 3 February 1931.
 In 1948, he entered National Central University (now Nanjing University), where he majored in the Department of Mechanics.
 After University, he worked at the Precision Machinery Research Office of the Instrument Department of the Chinese Academy of Sciences.
 In 1957, he was sent to study at the Leningrad Institute of Fine Mechanics and Optics, where he earned his vice-doctorate degree in 1961.

-Ding returned to China in October 1961 and that same year was assigned to the Design Office of the Fifth Research Institute of the Ministry of Mational Defense (now China Aerospace Science and Technology Corporation) and was transferred to the Seventh Design Institute of the Ministry of Machinery Industry in September 1964.
+Ding returned to China in October 1961 and that same year was assigned to the Design Office of the Fifth Research Institute of the Ministry of National Defense (now China Aerospace Science and Technology Corporation) and was transferred to the Seventh Design Institute of the Ministry of Machinery Industry in September 1964.
 He was despatched to the Commission for Science, Technology and Industry for National Defense in September 1977.
 He moved up the ranks to become chairperson in March 1985.

 He was promoted to the rank of lieutenant general (zhongjiang) in September 1988 and general (shangjiang) in June 1994.